Ivory Act 2018

-Ivory Act 2018 (c.
+The Ivory Act 2018 (c.
 30) is an Act of the Parliament of the United Kingdom that introduced a prohibition on dealing in items containing elephant ivory, with limited exemptions.
 The Act also established a new compliance regime for exempted items, and introduced civil and criminal penalties for those found guilty of breaching the ban.

-The Ivory Bill was introduced to the House of Commons as a Government bill by the Environment Secretary, Michael Gove, on 23 May 2018, and to the House of Lords by the Minister for Rural Affairs, Baron Gardiner of Kimble, on 5 July 2018.
-The Bill was given the Royal Assent on 20 December 2018.
+The Ivory Bill was introduced to the House of Commons as a government bill by the Environment Secretary, Michael Gove, on 23 May 2018, and to the House of Lords by the Minister for Rural Affairs, Baron Gardiner of Kimble, on 5 July 2018.
+The bill was given royal assent on 20 December 2018.

+In January 2025, the act was extended to ban trading in ivory of four other species: hippopotamuses, orcas, narwhals and sperm whales.

 Background

 In September 2016, the British Government announced its intention to introduce a ban on the sale of all ‘worked’ ivory produced after 1947.
 Any works produced before 1947 would be classified as antiques, and trade in these goods would permitted.
 This was criticised as the Conservative Party manifesto for the 2015 general election pledged to introduce a total ban on the ivory trade.
 A petition was launched on the Parliament petitions website in response, gathering more than the 100,000 signatures required to force a debate in Parliament.

 The Ivory Bill was introduced to the House of Commons as a Government bill by the Environment Secretary, Michael Gove, on 23 May 2018, and to the House of Lords by the Minister for Rural Affairs, Baron Gardiner of Kimble, on 5 July 2018.
-The Bill was given the Royal Assent on 20 December 2018.
+The bill was given royal assent on 20 December 2018.

 Act

 Prohibition and exceptions

-Section 1 of the Act prohibits dealing in ivory.
+Section 1 of the act prohibits dealing in ivory.
 The Section came into force, thus commencing the ban, on 6 June 2022.